rajgoel/course-scientific-programming/02-lecture/slides.md

 > - Use $| a + b - c | \leq \varepsilon$ instead of $a + b = c$
 > - Use $(a + b < c) \vee ( |a + b - c | \leq \varepsilon )$ instead of $a + b \leq c$
 > - ...

 ===

+## Characters

+Characters represent individual symbols such as letters, digits, or punctuation marks.

+Computers store characters using standardized encoding schemes, the most common being **ASCII** and **Unicode**.

+- **ASCII** uses 7 or 8 bits to represent characters, covering basic English letters, digits, and common symbols.
+- **Unicode** extends this to support characters from almost all writing systems worldwide, using variable-length encodings like UTF-8, UTF-16, or UTF-32.

+Each character is stored as an unsigned integer code according to the encoding standard.
+For example, the letter `A` is represented by the unsigned integer `65` in ASCII.

+> [!NOTE]
+> Strings are not basic data types, they are sequences of characters.

+===